 Traffic calming is a set of countermeasures that encourage safer vehicle speeds by changing the built environment around the transportation network.
-Thes countermeasures consist of lane narrowing, horizontal, vertical, roadside, and other features that changes the perception of the roadway to improve safety, mobility, and comfort.
+These countermeasures consist of lane narrowing, horizontal features, vertical features, roadside features, and other features that changes the perception of the roadway to improve safety, mobility, and comfort.
 Traffic calming countermeasures can be implemented individually or combined with other countermeasures.

-Horizontal Lane Narrowing Lane narrowing is the reductio the reclaimed space can be us Narrow lanes encourage slow Chicane Installation A chicane installation creates or alternating on-street parking speeds.
-Curb Extensions / Bulb-outs Curb extensions and bulb-outs narrow crossing distances fo extensions can also narrow co Vertical Speed Humps / Speed Cushions Speed humps are raised section target speed; speed cushions- vehicles to pass through witho Raised Crosswalks / Raised Intersections Raised crossings are flush wit the crosswalk and reinforcing same height as the sidewalk, i mid-block locations or as a rai Raised Medians /Refuge Islands Medians separate opposing tr Raised medians-medians bui refuges mid-crossing, limit mo
+Lane Narrowing Lane narrowing is the reduction of the width of the roadway without adjusting the number of lanes; the reclaimed space can be used for on-street parking, pedestrian or bicycle facilities, or greenery.
+Narrow lanes encourage slower speeds and shortens crossing distances for pedestrians.
+Horizontal Chicane Installation A chicane installation creates an S-shaped curve in the road using curb extensions, edge islands, or alternating on-street parking.
+The change in the orientation in the roadway encourages slower speeds.
+Curb Extensions / Bulb-outs Curb extensions and bulb-outs can be implemented at mid-block crossings or at intersections to narrow crossing distances for pedestrians while encouraging safer speeds for motorists.
+Curb extensions can also narrow corner radii, which slows turning speeds and improves yield behavior.
+Speed Humps / Speed Cushions Speed humps are raised sections in a roadway that can be tailored to a street and match the target speed; speed cushions-speed humps with cutouts to the street level-allow emergency vehicles to pass through without having to reduce speeds.
+Vertical Raised Crosswalks / Raised Intersections Raised crossings are flush with the sidewalk, encouraging motorists to yield to pedestrians in the crosswalk and reinforcing slower speeds.
+Raised crossings allow pedestrians to cross at the same height as the sidewalk, improving accessibility.
+Raised crosswalks can be implemented at mid-block locations or as a raised intersection.
+Raised Medians / Refuge Islands Medians separate opposing traffic, reducing the number of head-on, cross-median crashes.
+Raised medians-medians built higher than the road level-offer pedestrians and bicyclists refuges mid-crossing, limit motor vehicle turns, and mitigate head-on collisions.